 Students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant.
-You may view your Pell Grant used by logging into NSLDS.ed.gov.
+You may view your Pell Grant used by logging into studentaid.gov